GWC-DCMB/ClubCurriculum/contributing.md

     git checkout master
     git merge branch-name master
     ```
-    In the merge commit message, reference any issues that the pull request resolves so the issue is closed automatically.
+    In the merge commit message, reference any [issues](https://github.com/GWC-DCMB/ClubCurriculum/issues) (our To-Do list) that the pull request resolves so the issue is closed automatically.
     For example, the [commit](https://github.com/GWC-DCMB/ClubCurriculum/commit/e871017fc77fe2023f2488d3c18ae4baaee5b03f) message I wrote when adding this file was `Add contributing instructions (Resolves #11)`.

     If no more work will be done on that branch, you can delete it on Github to reduce clutter.